-The ROG meets at least six times per year and is responsible for either the direct fulfilment or verifying fulfilment of a broad range of functions, including financial reporting & statutory audit, risk management, and corporate governance.
+The ROG meets at least once every quarter and is responsible for either the direct fulfilment or verifying fulfilment of a broad range of functions, including financial reporting & statutory audit, risk management, and corporate governance.

-The ROG is the senior governance body specifically referenced by the Management Committee with the responsibility for ensuring there are suitable and adequate internal financial controls and risk management systems in place (including those required by AIFMD) and ensuring that the Investment Manager performs an assessment and evaluation of the risks facing the firm and the control procedures to manage these risks.
+The ROG is the senior governance body specifically referenced by the Management Committee with the responsibility for ensuring there are suitable and adequate internal financial controls and risk management systems in place (including those required by AIFMD) and ensuring that the Investment Manager performs an assessment and evaluation of the risks facing the Firm and the control procedures to manage these risks.